bbanddd/ADDL/docs/ADDL_white_paper.md

 >
 ><p align='right'>-- FAST Research Overview</p>

 ----
 [<p align='right'>*Back to Content*</p>](#toc_content)

 ## <a id="toc2.3">2.3 Template Creation</a>
 Template creation get a study group specify GM template from all the subjects GM data, which is used for all the subjects GM registration.
+It applies affine registration for all the study group GM data base on MNI152, and get a template named MNI152-ADI affine.
+And then it applies non-linear registration for all the study group GM data base on MNI152-ADNI affine template, and get the result template for the following GM registration process.

 ----
 [<p align='right'>*Back to Content*</p>](#toc_content)

 ### <a id="toc2.3.1">2.3.1 Affine Registration</a>
 Please check the [ADNI basic](ADDL_basic.md#toc3.3) for the affine registration detail.

-The project use [`fsl_reg`](https://manned.org/fsl4.1-fsl_reg/baac7ea7) of fsl as the affine registration tools at this stage.
+The project use [`fsl_reg`](https://manned.org/fsl4.1-fsl_reg/baac7ea7) of FSL as the affine registration tools at this stage.

 ----
 [<p align='right'>*Back to Content*</p>](#toc_content)

 ### <a id="toc2.3.2">2.3.2 Non-Linear Registration</a>
 Please check the [ADNI basic](ADDL_basic.md#toc3.3) for the non-linear registration detail.

 The project uses [`ants_regwrite`](https://rdrr.io/github/neuroconductor/extrantsr/man/ants_regwrite.html) of extrantsr as the non-linear registration tool at this stage.

 ----
 [<p align='right'>*Back to Content*</p>](#toc_content)

 ### <a id="toc2.3.4">2.3.4 Template Generation</a>
+The template generation get a template for the study group, it contains the average and left-right mirror operations.
+The average makes the template contains all the subjects of study group information, and the left-right mirror is from the brain left-right symmetric.

+The project use [`fslmerge`](), [`fslmaths`]() and [`fslswapdim`]() of FSL for the template generation tools.

 ----
 [<p align='right'>*Back to Content*</p>](#toc_content)